Summer of Love: Use of drugs

 Psychedelic drug use became common.
 Grateful Dead guitarist Bob Weir commented:

 Haight Ashbury was a ghetto of bohemians who wanted to do anything—and we did but I don't think it has happened since.
 Yes there was LSD.
 But Haight Ashbury was not about drugs.
 It was about exploration, finding new ways of expression, being aware of one's existence.

 After losing his untenured position as an instructor on the Psychology faculty at Harvard University, Timothy Leary became a major advocate for the recreational use of psychedelic drugs.
 After starting taking psilocybin in the late fifties, a psychoactive chemical produced by certain mushrooms that causes effects similar to those of LSD, Leary endorsed the use of all psychedelics for personal development.
 He often invited friends as well as an occasional graduate student to consume such drugs along with him and colleague Richard Alpert.

-On the West Coast, author Ken Kesey, a prior volunteer for a CIA-started to sponsor LSD experiment in the early sixties, and also advocated the use of the drug.
+On the West Coast, author Ken Kesey, a prior volunteer for a CIA-started LSD experiment in 1959, advocated the use of LSD.
 Soon after participating, he was inspired to write the bestselling novel One Flew Over the Cuckoo's Nest.
-Subsequently, after buying an old school bus, painting it with psychedelic graffiti and attracting a group of similarly minded individuals he dubbed the Merry Pranksters, Kesey and his group traveled across the country, often hosting "acid tests" where they would fill a large container with a diluted low dose form of the drug and give out diplomas to those who passed their test.
+Subsequently, after buying an old school bus, painting it with psychedelic graffiti and attracting a group of similarly minded individuals he dubbed the Merry Pranksters, Kesey and his group traveled across the country, hosting "acid tests" where they would fill a large container with a diluted low dose form of the drug and give out diplomas to those who passed their test.

 Along with LSD, cannabis started to be much used during this period.
-However, as a result, crime increased among users because new laws were subsequently enacted to control the use of both drugs.
+However, new laws were subsequently enacted to control the use of both drugs.
 The users thereof often had sessions to oppose the laws, including The Human Be-In referenced above as well as various "smoke-ins" during July and August; however, their efforts at repeal were unsuccessful.